-For how long do we keep your child's information?
+For how long do we keep your information?

-We will keep a record of the majority of your child's personal information until they are 21 years old.
+We will keep a record of the majority of your personal information until you are 21 years old.
 However, in some circumstances we may keep information for a longer time.
 We would only do this if we had a good reason and only if we are allowed to do so under data protection law.
-For example, we are legally required to keep any special educational needs files until your child is 25 years old.
+For example, we are legally required to keep any special educational needs files until you are 25 years old.

-What decisions can you make about your child's information?
+What decisions can you make about your information?